airpair/unit-testing-angularjs-applications/post.md

 ####Specs

-To test it we first intercept the provider and after we inject the service so we can test both instances.
+We intercept the provider when we load the module before triggering the injection.

 ```javascript
 describe('Provider: helloWorld', function() {